Privacy Policy

 • Your social media username, if you interact with us through those channels, to help us respond to your comments, questions or feedback.

-We do not collect any Sensitive Data about you.
-Sensitive data refers to special categories of data that includes details about your race or ethnicity, religious or philosophical beliefs, sex life, sexual orientation, political opinions, trade union membership, information about your health and genetic and biometric data.
-We do not collect any information about criminal convictions and offences.
+Special category (sensitive) data: We do not collect any special category personal data about you as defined under UK GDPR Article 9.
+This includes details about your race or ethnicity, religious or philosophical beliefs, sex life, sexual orientation, political opinions, trade union membership, health information, and genetic and biometric data.
+We also do not collect any information about criminal convictions or offences.

 We’ll collect personal information from the following general sources: